 If your organization is using a platform that does not offer customer success to back your team, it might be time to consider one that does.

-StackAdapt has a dedicated Customer Success team for all of its clients.
+StackAdapt has a dedicated Customer Success team for all of its clients, comprising of an Account Executive, Account Manager, Campaign Optimization Manager and a Programmatic Analyst.
 Not a StackAdapt customer?
 You’ll definitely want to be now—get started today.